nunosilva800/blog/1-pattern-history-consumer.md

 The caveat is that the service probably should hold off any work until this state is rebuilt, otherwise it might lack information it needs to correctly do its function.
-For example, it might publish events that are already in the log, but since it has not _caught up_ with it entirely, it publishs them again, leading to duplicates, corrupting the log, etc.
+For example, it might publish events that are already in the log, but since it has not _caught up_ with it entirely, it publish them again, leading to duplicates, corrupting the log, etc.

 In a single process or single threaded system this is a trivial problem to solve.
 Simply ensure that the application first consumes all of the log, and only after that it can start doing its thing.

 But that is not how modern applications are built.
-Even if it takes just a few seconds to process all of the log, users expect the application to be responsive during that time, even if it only is able to say "loading...".
+Even if it takes just a few seconds to process all of the log, users expect the application to be responsive during that time.
+For example, service health and _readyness_ checks should respond accordingly.

 ## Signalling when it catches up

-A pattern that I've come across and grew fond of is for the thread (or group of threads) that is rebuilding state from the log to signal other threads, that depend on that state, that it is has caught up, ergo, the state is ready.
+A pattern that I've come across and grew fond of is for the thread (or group of threads) that is rebuilding state from the log to signal other that depend on the state, that it is has caught up, ergo, the state is ready.

 You might already be thinking how this can be achieved with most concurrency primitives, such as locks or